 Rhetoric school candidates (grades 9 and above) have a brief section to complete.
 You may save the application in progress and log-in later when your student is available to submit his responses.

 The non-refundable application fee for students in Grades 5-12 is $225 which is paid online when the application is submitted.
 This fee does not include admissions testing which is paid by the parents to the test provider (ERB).
-Apply on or before April 10th and receive a $100 discount on your child's application fee!

 Please upload copies of the following items directly to your child's application from your CDA family login created in Step 2:

 Recent family photo